hubotio/evolution/_drafts/javascript.md

 Same as the previous steps only for the tests files this time.

-When finished, create a separate branch with with the tests written in JavaScript but the source code still in CoffeeScript to assure integrity.
+When finished, create a separate branch with the tests written in JavaScript but the source code still in CoffeeScript to assure integrity.

 ### Update package.json